-- a) Development within the Parks and Open Space Designation will also be subject to the policies of Section 5.0 and Schedule "B" to determine any natural resources, Natural Heritage Features and functions, which may be a constraint to development. - b) Neighbourhood parks will generally be included in all designations, except the Natural Conservation Designation, as they are considered to be an integral part of the neighbourhood area that they serve. - c) The policies of Section 4.3.3 will apply to lands within the Parks and Open Space Designation.
+- a) Development within the Parks and Open Space Designation will also be subject to the policies of Section 5.0 and Schedule "B" to determine any natural resources, natural heritage features and areas, and natural hazards, which may be a constraint to development. - b) Neighbourhood parks will generally be included in all designations, except the Natural Conservation Designation, as they are considered to be an integral part of the neighbourhood area that they serve.

+c) The policies of Section 4.3.3 will apply to lands within the Parks and Open Space Designation.